creationix/howtonode.org/articles/peg-performance.markdown

 <img src="/peg-performance/15-peg.jpg" style="float:none;" />

 Solving 137846 games of the 15-Hole Peg Soltaire by calculating every possible move using an Object Oriented style.
 Solutions are provided in C, C#, Java, JavaScript, PHP, Python and Ruby (more submissions encouraged!).
 Most of the code was written by Jonathan Fuerth his presentation on Java/HotSpot performance.
-I've added a harness and updated the JavaScript so that it uses proper prototypical style .
+I've updated the JavaScript so that it uses proper prototypical method inheritance.
 You can find my 'fork' on [github](https://github.com/gflarity/peg-performance).

 ## The Code

-git://github.com/gflarity/peg-performance.git
+    git clone git://github.com/gflarity/peg-performance.git

 ## Pre-requisites

 This was all developed and tested under OS X however there shouldn't be any platform dependencies.
 You'll need a number of things for the test itself.
-I've put the version I'm using in brackets: gcc( 4.2.1(, Mono (2.10.1), Java (1.6.0_24), node.js (0.4.2), PHP (5.3.3), Python (2.7.1), Ruby (1.8.7).
+I've put the version I'm using in brackets: gcc (4.2.1), Mono (2.10.1), Java (1.6.0_24), node.js (0.4.2), PHP (5.3.3), Python (2.7.1), Ruby (1.8.7).

 ## Run the tests!